TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 * Change DNS, 'launch' the Hugo/Caddy site
 * Re-provision with HTTPS enabled

-Be sure to read the Caddy (automatic https guid)[https://caddyserver.com/docs/automatic-https].
+Be sure to read the Caddy [automatic https guide](https://caddyserver.com/docs/automatic-https).
 Especially note that:

 * If you're using one of the supported DNS provider, you might not need the 'if caddy_lets_encrypt' conditionals I used.
 * There is a (staging environment for Let's Encrypt)[https://letsencrypt.org/docs/staging-environment/].
 I only read about that aftwerwards and didn't run into problems, but that looks to be just luck.